daniel5151/compressed-emoji-shortcodes/README.md

-# Maximally Compressed Emoji Shortcodes
+# Highly Compressed Emoji Shortcode Mapping

-An experiment to try and find the maximally compressed representation of the entire
+An experiment to try and find a highly compressed representation of the entire
 [unicode shortcodes-to-emoji](https://raw.githubusercontent.com/github/gemoji/master/db/emoji.json)
 mapping that can be indexed _without requiring any dynamic allocation_.
 In other